IrinaMax/Study_1/Highlighting_words.md

-#
- How we can highlight test
+# How we can highlight some words in the test using library highlightr

      #devtools::install_github("JBGruber/highlightr")
      library(highlightr)